Native American mascot controversy: Atlanta Braves

-In July 2020, Richard Sneed, the Principal Chief of the Eastern Band of Cherokee Indians (EBCI), released a statement about the tribe's conversations with the Braves.
-The statement said "that candid, thoughtful conversations are crucial to educating leaders and bringing about positive change."
-The EBCI statement also applauded "the Braves' willingness to engage in this effort and look forward to continuing to build the relationship the EBCI shares with them to present a model for how other professional sports teams can work with Native Nations in a respectful and constructive manner."
-Sneed also said he is not offended by the name Braves or the tomahawk chop cheer, but respects the opinion of those who feel differently.
-However, Sneed criticized the use of the word Redskins among sports teams.

-The death of Hank Aaron in 2021 renewed suggestions that the team change its nickname to "Hammers" in his honor.

 The continued performance of the tomahawk chop and war chant by Braves fans was made highly visible nationally by the team's appearance in the 2021 World Series.
-The Braves were defended by MLB Commissioner Manfred by referring to the support of the team by Richard Sneed.
+The Braves were defended by MLB Commissioner Manfred, who referred to the support of the team by Richard Sneed, principal chief of the Eastern Band of Cherokee Indians.
 Other Native American leaders around the country continue to describe "the Chop" and its associated fan behavior as deeply insulting while avoiding direct criticism of Sneed.
 Psychologist Stephanie Fryberg believes personal opinions have little to do with the potential detrimental effects of mascots to Native American youth and communities.